Author's purpose guide for teachers and students.

 Students must become adept at recognizing ‘hidden’ opinions through practice.
 Teach your students to beware of persuasion masquerading as information!

 Definition: When an author’s chief purpose is to entertain the reader, they will endeavour to keep things as interesting as possible.
-Things happen in books that are written to entertain, whether in the form of an action-packed plot, inventive characterizations, or sharp dialogue.
+Things happen in books written to entertain, whether in an action-packed plot, inventive characterizations, or sharp dialogue.

 author's purpose | authors purpose entertain | The Author's Purpose for students and teachers | literacyideas.com